Malco Theatres: The Temple Theater - Fort Smith, Arkansas

-The Temple Theater was undoubtedly one of the nicest yet different theaters to be operated by Malco Theaters Inc. The Temple Theater was built in 1929 at the intersection of North tenth and North B Streets, but not as a movie theater, rather the building was the local Masonic Temple hence the name Temple Theater.
+The Temple Theater was built in 1929 at the intersection of North tenth and North B Streets, but not as a movie theater, rather the building was the local Masonic Temple hence the name Temple Theater.
 The theater was included in the original building design as an 800-seat auditorium with a balcony, and was originally to be used for Masonic rituals.
 The theater first opened as a movie theater and closed in 1941.
 Paramount Pictures reopened the auditorium as a movie theater in 1943 through an agreement with Malco Theaters Inc, and at that time, Malco erected a large freestanding sign at the curb along North B Street.
 The theater was accessed via a set of three doorways along North B Street, and with the lease agreement, the temple areas of the building were secured from the theater.
 Also included in the lease was an agreement for the Masons to continue using the facility during specific hours.
 Malco closed the Temple Theater around 1973 when the new Malco Quartet was opened a few miles away.
 The Masons sold the building in 2013, and the building is currently being renovated as a community events center by FSM Redevelopment Partners LLC.